ecwheele/CRaftID/neural_net_classifier/README.md

 # 1) Deploy the model and classify CellRaft images

-To understand how to deploy our model (or your own equivalent model), follow along the notebook titled "Implementation of Classifiers".
+To understand how to deploy our model (or your own equivalent model), follow along the notebook titled "Implementation_of_Classifiers.ipynb".
 This notebook runs through a few example images hosted on this repo, returning their predicted classification.
 However, when running through the entire dataset of CellRaft images, we used a script with the same code to run in the background.

 ### Note: